-What we’re up against is reversing a trend and an attitude in what’s important in moving people around, which has so relied on the automotive industry, and finding ways to restore alternative means of getting around.
+What we’re up against is reversing a trend and an attitude about what’s important in moving people around, which has so relied on the automotive industry, and finding ways to restore alternative means of getting around.
 One of the biggest problems is that that wonderful highway system allows our living world to sprawl far from our working world, which means people need to travel extensively.
 I just came back from an AARP study in South Dakota.
 City people probably have no sense of this, but as small towns disappear or the businesses in them fail and have to close, the distances people have to go just for groceries could be 50 miles one way.
 As someone said out there, “We go 50 miles and we’re not halfway to the middle of nowhere.”

-It’s going to become something we ought to talk about at Pro Walk/Pro Bike: Pro Place.
 We need to recognize that non-emergency medical transportation in some parts of this country are absolutely imperiled, so badly that in South Dakota, and neighboring communities and states, many women are electing mastectomy over chemotherapy because they don’t want to travel 300 miles three days a week.
 It’s a growing problem of epic proportions and very much a result of decentralization.
 The reverse of that process can be seen in the Pennsylvania Avenue plan in DC, where a plan for upgrades made sure that just one to three blocks north of that corridor, residences would be built so that people could come back to the community and walk to work.
 That is happening.
 We’re only at the bottom rung of the ladder but hopefully these conferences will start to become an important factor in addressing these issues over the next years.
 The nicest thing about all this for me is that we got it started.

 Can you tell me a bit more about your work with AARP?
 You were talking earlier about going out on the street with a wheelchair and actually seeing how difficult it was for people with disabilities to navigate the city.

-You know, one of the most astonishing things I learned in that wheelchair—and nobody seems to speak of it—but because our sidewalks and slanted towards the street for rain runoff, if you’re making your way in a wheelchair parallel to the street, your outside arm has to be working twice as hard as your inside arm or else you’re going to roll off into the curb.
+You know, one of the most astonishing things I learned in that wheelchair—and nobody seems to speak of it—but because our sidewalks are slanted towards the street for rain runoff, if you’re making your way in a wheelchair parallel to the street, your outside arm has to be working twice as hard as your inside arm or else you’re going to roll off into the curb.
 There are so many factors we don’t even consider, in terms of how our street design impacts people with physical disabilities.
 That’s just one example.

-As for the AARP, well, folks down here in Baldwin County, Alabama, learned I founded the Bicycle Federation; the next thing I know, I’m helping to write and get lobbied into law the Alabama Trails Commission Law.
-Then I joined a group of tigers, the Baldwin County Trailblazers, who are building the area’s bikeped system.
+As for the AARP, well, folks down here in Baldwin County, Alabama, learned I founded the Bicycle Federation; the next thing I know, I’m helping to write and pass into law the Alabama Trails Commission Law.
+Then I joined a group of tigers, the Baldwin County Trailblazers, who are building the area’s bike-ped system.
 That led to my being on the board of Smart Coast, which has interest in two fields: one is health, safety, and livable communities; the other is sustainable businesses.
 Someone from the AARP happened to be in the room when I was doing some work, and asked me to join the Executive Council of AARP Alabama, and to apply to be on AARP’s 25-member National Policy Council.
 That’s a group of marvelous people who are selected from around the country—one, an ex-ambassador, one who used to be mayor of Pierre and head of the highway patrol out there—just a great variety of men and women with an excellent representation of women, especially in leadership.

 The Policy Council is divided into three subcommittees: health, economic affairs, and livable communities.
 You can guess which one I’m on!
 What intrigued me is that Dan Burden is currently under a national contract with the AARP because livable communities is a critical topic since there are so many 50+ people who need to have the availability of services, alternative means of transportation, an ability to get amongst other people, and have active lives.
 If they’re living somewhere in a suburb, that’s often impossible to do.
 The Policy Council is not the advocacy side of the AARP—we recommend which of the policies should be the subject of focus; the Board of Directors decide which shall be the focus of advocacy in any given year.
 The overall policy decisions of what AARP stands for in any of those three fields—livable communities, economics, and health—that’s written by the Policy Council.
 That’s what we’re doing, and this is my first year.